semaphoreci/semaphore/docs/docs/getting-started/migration/overview.md

 import VideoTutorial from '@site/src/components/VideoTutorial';
 import Steps from '@site/src/components/Steps';

-Migrating a Continuous Integration and Delivery (CI/CD) platform can be straightforward or very challenging.
-Every project, every team is a world; for some is trivial while for others is a big effort.
-In any case, it is our dearest hope that the effort yields benefits for you and your team.
+Migrating a Continuous Integration and Delivery (CI/CD) platform can be straightforward or challenging.
+Every project, every team is a world; for some, it is trivial while for others, it is a big effort.
+In any case, it is our dearest hope that the effort benefits you and your team.

 These guides will help you migrate from other CI systems to Semaphore.
 In this page, we'll review the basis for the migration process, as several migration steps are common for all CI systems.

 We recommend going through the [Guided Tour](../guided-tour) pages to familiarize yourself with Semaphore before starting the migration plan.

-## Workflow visual editor {#wf}

-One of the key advantages Semaphore users have over other CI providers is that Semaphore provides a [Visual Workflow Editor](../../using-semaphore/workflows#workflow-editor).
-Most alternatives to Semaphore require you to learn some special syntax to use.

-As a result, Semaphore provides a gentler learning curve to create any workflow faster.

 ## Migration plan